sccn/sccn.github.io/plugins/amica/Amica-Mathematical-Explanation.md

 ---
 layout: default
-title: amica
-long_title: amica
-parent: amica
+parent: AMICA
 grand_parent: Plugins
+render_with_liquid: false

+title: AMICA-Mathematical-Explanation
+long_title: AMICA-Mathematical-Explanation
 ---
 This page is about the Amica algorithm itself.
 For installation and application of Amica, refer to this [page](AMICA) instead.